 • What is the housing market like in 2023?

 • What are good reasons to sell your house?

 • What are good reasons to wait to sell your house?

 • Should I sell my house now?
 If so, what are selling tips?

 • Should I buy a house in 2023?

-The coronavirus pandemic brought an unprecedented demand for housing as more people needed houses that would accommodate the shift to working from home as well as kids attending school at home.
-Also, historically low-interest rates contributed to the sudden demand for housing.
+The coronavirus pandemic brought an unprecedented demand for housing as more people needed houses that would accommodate the shift to working from home as well as kids shifting to the remote-learning model.
+The housing market heated up, also fueled by low interest rates.

-So to summarize: houses have been selling like hotcakes throughout the pandemic.
-This could provide a good opportunity to sell your house in some situations…but if you’re selling so you can buy another house, there’s more to dig into in order to answer the question, “should I sell my house now?”
+So to summarize: Houses were selling like hotcakes throughout the pandemic and demand remains strong in many areas.
+The market is cooling off, but prices aren’t plummeting.
+This could provide a good opportunity to sell your house in some situations…but if you’re selling so you can buy another house, there’s more to dig into in order to answer the question, “Should I sell my house now?”

 Recommended: Local Housing Market Trends by City